ComputeCpp Professional Edition

 It is possible to compile the kernels in your SYCL program ahead of time using "Offline Compilation."
 Without using this option you will notice that the first iteration of your kernel execution takes longer than subsequent iterations.
 This is because in the first iteration the kernels need to be compiled on the device.
 With "Offline Compilation" this step is done during binary compilation.

-To find out how to use this feature read the "Option" section in our compiler manual under the option
+To find out how to use this feature read the compute++ Information Manual in our compiler manual under the option

 compute++ -sycl-driver -sycl-target custom-spir32 --sycl-custom-tool=<path to offline compiler>